How to Make Quesadillas with Spinach Dip

 - Choose your tortillas.
 I used small flour street taco tortillas as they were perfect for appetizers.
 But standard-sized flour, whole wheat, or even corn tortillas will work well.

 - Find a recipe you like, or just pick out a melty cheese, plus a variety of other filling options that will go well together.
-Cheddar, Monterey Jack, mozzarella, and Havarti my favorite quesadilla cheeses.
+Cheddar, Monterey Jack, mozzarella, Oaxaca, and Havarti are my favorite quesadilla cheeses.

 - Heat a skillet, and add a touch of oil or butter if not using a nonstick pan.